risk-first/website/thinking/De-Risking.md

 It's important not only to consider the [Attendant Risks](../thinking/Glossary.md#attendant-risk) you're trying to mitigate, but the ones you're likely to pick up in the process.
 This means picking a careful path through the [Risk Landscape](../thinking/Glossary.md#risk-landscape).
 This is the essence of _De-Risking_.

-> "To take steps to make (something) less risky or less likely to involve a financial loss." - [De-Risk,_OxfordDictionaries.com_](https://en.oxforddictionaries.com/definition/de-risk)
+> "To take steps to make (something) less risky or less likely to involve a financial loss." - [De-Risk, _OxfordDictionaries.com_](https://en.oxforddictionaries.com/definition/de-risk)

 Some simple examples of this might be:

 - **Safety-nets and ropes** de-risk climbing.
 But, the activity of climbing itself is otherwise much unchanged.
 - **Backups and Source-Control** de-risk the development process by reducing the impact of computer failure.
-Our process is changed _slightly_ by this imposition, but we're not massively inconvenienced.
+Our process is changed _slightly_ by this imposition but we're not massively inconvenienced.
 - **Insurance** de-risks owning a house, going on holiday or driving a car.
 Usually, the payment is small enough not to impact us too much.
 - **The National Health Service (NHS)** de-risks medical expense by pooling health-care costs across the entire population.
 If you were struck down with a debilitating illness, then at least you wouldn't also have to pay to get better.